SPSCommerce/sps-api-standards/standards/request-response.md

 - HTTP `POST` Method that results in the successful creation of the resource:
     - **MUST** indicate so with a `201` status code.
     - **MUST** return a reference to the resource created either as a link or a resource identifier in the response body or Location header or both.
-    - may **OPTIONALLY** return the newly created entity as a whole reference if it is different or resolved in comparison to the request body, understanding that it may not contain an `ETag` or appropriate cache-control headers the same as a GET request..
+    - may **OPTIONALLY** return the newly created entity as a whole reference if it is different or resolved in comparison to the request body, understanding that it may not contain an `ETag` or appropriate cache-control headers the same as a GET request.
 - HTTP `POST` Method **MUST** return a `200` status code when successful with non-RESTful-based actions (see Actions in [URL Structure](url-structure.md)).
 - HTTP `POST` Method response body, if returned, **MUST NOT** be a primitive, but rather a complex object with the identifier or other response information.
 - HTTP `POST` Method **MUST** indicate asynchronous acceptance of the request that is without resolution as a `202` status code.